leotocca/nodeJokes/README.md

 A simple CLI app done with node.js

-- Download the files and run "node index.js".
+- Download the files and run "node index.js" in the CLI.

 - You'll get asked for a keyword to request the icanhazdadjokes.com API.
 Then, a random joke that got received from the API will be logged in the CLI.